semmelsamu/router/README.md

 // Add a Route with a file instead of a callback function
 $router->add("image", "image.jpg");

-// PHP files will be automatically included
+// PHP files will be automatically included and executed
 $router->add("about", "about.php");